lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    With the unit style *real*, masses are in grams per mole, distances in Ångstroms, time in femtoseconds, energies in Kcal/mole.
-With the *atom_style full*, each atom is a dot with a mass and a charge that can be linked by bonds, angles, dihedrals and/or impropers.
+    With the unit style *real*, masses are in grams per mole, distances in Ångstroms, time in femtoseconds, and energies in Kcal/mole.
+With the *atom_style full*, each atom is a dot with a mass and a charge that can be linked by bonds, angles, dihedrals, and/or impropers.
 The *bond_style*, *angle_style*, and *dihedral_style* commands define the
     potentials for the bonds, angles, and dihedrals used in the simulation, here *harmonic*.